xplosionmind/tommi.space/content/jam/public/Internet Freedom.md

 ---
 date: 2020-07-10
 updated: 2022-06-13T06:55:41+02:00
-tags: [geek, draft]
+tags: [outdated, geek]
-redirect_from:
+redirect_from: [/internet-freedom-notes/]
-  - /internet-freedom-notes/
-description: Insights and steps towards a greater digital awareness and freedom
+description: Insights and steps towards a greater digital awareness and freedom.
-main: true
 ---
-## Premise

 This awesome and revolutionary tool which goes by *the Internet* is <u>so powerful that in certain ways it is becoming <strong>a threat</strong> to the freedom of its users</u>, who, in exchange for services, <u>indifferently hand over their data</u>, therefore giving up personal independence and liberty.

 Essentially, I interpret internet freedom as the joint concern for two overlapping macro-themes: